5. Enrollment and Registration

 5.1.2- Maintenance of Matriculation

-Students may register for Maintenance of Matriculation to retain continuous enrollment at GSAS while away from the University and/or not using University resources, including both faculty and facilities (e.g., library, laboratories, computing technology, online research platforms), and is typically used when a student chooses to spend time away from the University (e.g., in order to take advantage of an employment opportunity).
+Students may register for Maintenance of Matriculation (XXXX-0910) to maintain continuous enrollment at GSAS while away from the University and not using University resources (e.g. faculty guidance, libraries and laboratories, computing technology, and online research platforms).
+Students typically request this registration option when pausing their studies to pursue employment opportunities, or when other circumstances require an extended pause from academic work.

 Maintenance of Matriculation may not be used while a student is in the process of preparing a requirement: for example, when studying in preparation for the comprehensive exams or when completing a dissertation during the summer prior to graduation.
 In these cases, Requirement Prep or Requirement Prep in Summer should be used.

-A leave of absence will not normally be granted for more than one year, but under extraordinary circumstances may be extended for up to one additional year.
-A leave greater than two academic years will be considered only when the time period requested is inherent to the activity (e.g., a three-year term of active military duty) and must be stated at the time of the request.
+Leaves of absence are not normally granted for more than one year; however, under extraordinary circumstances, they may be extended for up to one additional year.
+A leave greater than two academic years will be considered only when the time period requested is inherent to the activity (e.g., a three-year term of active military duty).
+This time period must be stated at the time of the request.

-Time spent on a leave of absence counts toward time limits for the completion of a degree, and will therefore not be granted to students whose time limits expire during the period of their leave.
-If a student requests a leave of absence as a result of being called to active military duty, time spent on leave does not count toward time limits.
+Time spent on leaves of absence, both medical and non-medical, counts toward time limits for the completion of a degree.
+Therefore, a leave will not be granted to students whose time limits expire during the leave period.
+If a student requests a leave of absence as a result of being called to active military duty, time spent on leave does not count toward degree time limits.

-Students on academic probation may be granted a leave of absence only on the condition that they correct their academic difficulties during the semester of their return to the University.
-Departments may recommend additional conditions for a leave of absence whenever a student is on academic probation.
+Students on academic probation may only be granted a leave of absence on the condition that they correct their academic difficulties during the semester of their return to the University.
+Departments may recommend additional conditions for a leave of absence when a student is on academic probation.
+Students returning from medical leave must be deemed academically eligible by GSAS and their department before resuming their studies.

-Students requesting a medical leave of absence should complete the appropriate Leave of Absence Form, and include a doctor's note indicating they are under a doctor's care.
-Departments will forward the request, and its recommendation, to the dean, who will grant, deny, or modify the recommendation.
-If the request is approved, the dean will inform the student, the department chairperson, the program director, the Office of Enrollment Services, and the University Reentry team (for medical leaves).
-The student will then be administratively registered for Leave of Absence.
+Students requesting a medical leave of absence must submit to GSAS the Medical Leave of Absence Form and a doctor's note indicating they are under a doctor's care.
+Medical leaves of absence may be requested at any point during the year.
+Upon approval, the student will be administratively registered for Leave of Absence.
 There is no charge for this registration.

-Students on a medical leave of absence may be required to complete the University reentry process prior to their return and should familiarize themselves with the deadlines and procedures noted on the University Reentry webpage.
+Students on a medical leave of absence are required to complete the University reentry process prior to their return and should familiarize themselves with the deadlines and procedures noted on the University Reentry webpage.
+Students are not able to return to their studies or work assignments without undergoing this reentry process.
+Once a medical leave of absence request is processed, the leave is effective immediately and cannot be removed from the student's registration without completion of the reentry requirements.

 5.1.4- Withdrawal

-Students in good standing may voluntarily withdraw from the University by completing the University Withdrawal form published on the GSAS Student Forms page.
-Students should send the completed form to their department or program; the department or program will then forward it to GSAS for approval.
+Students may voluntarily withdraw from the University by completing the electronic University Withdrawal form on the student portal.
+Once submitted, the completed form will be sent to the student's department or program, GSAS, and Academic Records for approval and processing.

 Veteran students should be aware that if they are using any military education benefit, withdrawal from the University (which may involve withdrawal from classes) may create a debt with the VA, their Service Branch, or Fordham.
 Before withdrawing from the University, such students should consult with the VA Certifying Officials in the Office of Academic Records.